LANDIS-II-Foundation/Extension-PnET-Succession/docs/index.md

 - Latest official release: Version 5.1 — September 2023
 - Download the User Guide here: [PnET-Succession v5.1 User Guide](https://github.com/LANDIS-II-Foundation/Extension-PnET-Succession/blob/master/deploy/docs/LANDIS-II%20PnET-Succession%20v5.1%20User%20Guide.pdf).
-- Full release details found in the User Guide and on GitHub.
+- Full release details can be found in the User Guide and on [GitHub](https://github.com/LANDIS-II-Foundation/Extension-PnET-Succession).
 - A detailed description of the model can be found in this updated document: [Description of PnET-Succession v5.1.pdf](https://github.com/LANDIS-II-Foundation/Foundation-Publications/blob/main/Description%20of%20PnET-Succession%20v5.1.pdf)
 - This version uses custom code libraries that make it incompatible with some other "Official Release" versions of extensions available on the LANDIS-II site.
 There are not compatibility issues for base (age-only) extensions, but only for "biomass-compatible" extensions.
 To allow users to use these biomass extensions with this version of PnET-Succession, we have compiled compatible versions of multiple extensions.
 These extension versions are not "official releases" and are meant to temporarily fulfill the needs of users until the next official release occurs.
-The compatible extension installers can be found on GitHub in this folder: [v5.1_installers](https://github.com/LANDIS-II-Foundation/Extension-PnET-Succession/tree/master/deploy/v5.1_installers)  Please read the ReadMe.txt file for important installation and usage information.
+The compatible extension installers can be found on GitHub in this folder: [v5.1_installers](https://github.com/LANDIS-II-Foundation/Extension-PnET-Succession/tree/master/deploy/v5.1_installers).
+Please read the ReadMe.txt file for important installation and usage information.

 # Requirements